harasiddh/harasiddh.github.io/_pages/about.md

 I am a fully-funded Masters student at [Toulouse School of Economics](https://www.tse-fr.eu/)

-I am interested in problems where incentives, information, and institutions interact, especially in settings involving human capital
+I am interested in problems where incentives, information, and institutions interact, particularly in settings involving human capital

 Prior to TSE, I was a Dean's List student of [Economics at Shiv Nadar IOE](https://snu.edu.in/schools/school-of-humanities-and-social-sciences/departments/department-of-economics/) while simultaneously pursuing an online degree in [Data Science from IIT Madras](https://study.iitm.ac.in/ds/)